Adult & Pediatric Emergency Departments

 Designated Level I Trauma Center

 The Stanford emergency department has been designated by the American College of Surgeons as a Level I Trauma Center.
-This is the highest possible designation and indicates that the Stanford has all the capabilities to handle any trauma patient, no matter how severely injured.
+This is the highest possible designation, signifying Stanford can handle any trauma patient, no matter how severely injured.

 Rapid response to heart attack and stroke